Putting people at the center

 Audi is establishing its own high-voltage battery development at the Neckarsulm site

-Audi’s transformation is having a particularly strong impact on the company’s Technical Development Department.
-It is not just the work itself that is becoming more complex.
-Development must be ongoing, because today’s customers expect their cars to receive both software and hardware updates.
-All the company’s processes, qualifications, and mindsets need to be aligned with this expectation.
+Audi’s transformation is having a powerful impact on the company’s Technical Development Department.
+Tasks are becoming more complex as development activities transform into continuous update capabilities to meet customers’ expectations that their vehicles will receive updates and new services for both software and hardware.
+The company must align its processes, qualifications, and mindsets with this expectation.
 The new approach prioritizes continuous development instead of thinking in cycles.
-Here, too, the early decision to switch to all-electric vehicles provides the certainty necessary for planning.
+The early decision to switch to all-electric vehicles allows the company to plan for the future confidently.

-So that Audi can fully focus on battery technologies from 2026, the Neckarsulm site will act as a competence center for the development of high-voltage batteries.
-Employees in the Neckarsulm Technical Development unit who wish to specialize in this field will continue to benefit from Audi’s individual training opportunities in the coming years.
-Additionally, a battery center for testing high-voltage storage technologies will go into operation – and employees are already being trained to run it.
+The Neckarsulm site will act as a competence center for developing high-voltage batteries to enable Audi to concentrate fully on battery technologies from 2026.
+Employees in the Neckarsulm Technical Development unit who wish to specialize in this field will continue to benefit from Audi’s training opportunities in the coming years.
+In addition to the battery testing center in Gaimersheim, a battery center for testing high-voltage storage technologies will go into operation – and employees are already receiving training to run it.

 MediaInfos